Attractions near York

 Yorkshire Air Museum and Allied Air Forces Memorial

 Halifax Way, Elvington, York

-This museum is a re-creation of a 1940's air base, featuring the Halifax 4-engined bomber.
-Over 25 planes are displayed, including a Mosquitoe night fighter that took over 25 years to restore, Buccanneers, and Britain's first jet bomber.
+This museum is a re-creation of a 1940's airbase, featuring the Halifax 4-engined bomber.
+Over 25 planes are displayed, including a Mosquito night fighter that took over 25 years to restore, Buccanneers, and Britain's first jet bomber.
 There is also a reconstruction of the 1849 Caylet glider - the first unpowered plane to carry a man.
 The Allied Air Forces Memorial is built in memory of the many Allied Servicemen who died while flying from this airfield.
 A chapel adjoins the memorial, and regular services are held.

 Murton Park, Murton